broadcast Package Overview

 ‘Numpy’-Like Broadcasted Operations for Atomic and Recursive Arrays with Minimal Dependencies.

-Implements simple broadcasted operations for atomic and recursive arrays.
+Implements efficient broadcasted operations for atomic and recursive arrays.

 Besides linking to ‘Rcpp’, ‘broadcast’ does not depend on, vendor, link to, include, or otherwise use any external libraries; ‘broadcast’ was essentially made from scratch and can be installed out-of-the-box.